discordeno/discordeno/docs/src/README.md

 ### Security

 Checks all missing permissions necessary before sending a request to the API so that your bot's token do not get globally banned by Discord.
 Discordeno does not support self-bot functionality like other libraries either.
+Even goes so far as to prevent self-bot farms!

 ### Documentation